AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ---
 description: To learn how to create courses, certifications, and learning programs in Learning Manager, read this article.
 jcr-language: en_us
-title: Creating, modify, and publish courses
+title: Creating, modifying, and publishing courses
 contentowner: manochan
 ---